The Story of Seymour Food 2 Kids

 Kelly Dandorph- President (kelly@seymourfood2kids.org)

-I am proud to be a lifelong Seymour resident.
-I currently work as a Residential Program Manager for a nonprofit agency, overseeing care for individuals with intellectual and developmental disabilities—so giving back has always been one of my greatest passions.
-When I learned about Seymour Food 2 Kids, I knew I wanted to get involved to give back to my own community.
-This program gives me the chance to directly impact our youth and inspire others to do the same.
+Kelly is proud to be a lifelong Seymour resident.
+She currently works as a Residential Program Manager for a nonprofit agency, overseeing care for individuals with intellectual and developmental disabilities – so giving back has always been one of her greatest passions.
+When she learned about Seymour Food 2 Kids, she knew she wanted to get involved to give back to her own community.
+This program gives her the chance to directly impact our youth and inspire others to do the same.

-No child should ever worry about where their next meal will come from.
+Kelly believes that no child should ever worry about where their next meal will come from.
 Hunger keeps children from growing, learning, and thriving into the adults of tomorrow.
-Being part of Food 2 Kids allows me to contribute to something greater than myself, and knowing I can make a difference in our community is truly special.
-I have never forgotten learning the Golden Rule as a child—“Do unto others as you would have them do unto you.”
+Being part of Food 2 Kids allows her to contribute to something greater than herself, and knowing she can make a difference in the community is truly special.
+She has never forgotten learning the Golden Rule as a child—“Do unto others as you would have them do unto you.”

 Amber Moore- Vice President (amber@seymourfood2kids.org)

-I’ve been a proud Seymour resident for over a decade, raising my three children here with my husband and our dog.
-I love our close-knit community, where neighbors truly support one another.
-When I learned about Seymour Food 2 Kids, I knew I wanted to be involved.
-The mission of “kids feeding kids” resonates deeply with me, and the bagging events have given my children a hands-on way to learn about empathy, sharing, and community.
+Amber has been a proud Seymour resident for over a decade, raising her three children here with her husband.
+She loves the close-knit community, where neighbors truly support one another.
+When she learned about Seymour Food 2 Kids, she knew she wanted to be involved.
+The mission of “kids feeding kids” resonated deeply, and the bagging events have given her children a hands-on way to learn about empathy, sharing, and community.

-My commitment to service began after college, when I volunteered with Passionist Volunteers International in Jamaica, and continued through my early career as a nurse.
-Today, I serve as Director of Technology and Philanthropy at a family-run business, where I combine technical expertise with community service.
-I’m honored to bring these experiences to Seymour Food 2 Kids and to help grow its impact in our community.
+Amber’s commitment to service began after college, when she volunteered with Passionist Volunteers International in Jamaica, and continued through her early career as a nurse.
+Today, she serves as Director of Technology and Philanthropy at Compass Furnished Apartments, where she combines technical expertise with community service.
+She is honored to bring these experiences to Seymour Food 2 Kids and to help grow its impact in the community.

 Jolene Tiano- Treasurer (jolene@seymourfood2kids.org)

-I have worked in the childcare field for over 35 years and have a passion for supporting families who work hard to make ends meet.
-Having raised three children of my own, I understand the challenges young families often face.
-While raising my children in Seymour, I was actively involved in many community organizations and saw firsthand how important it is to reach out and help others.
+Jolene has worked in the childcare field for over 35 years and has a passion for supporting families who work hard to make ends meet.
+Having raised three children of her own, she understands the challenges young families often face.
+While raising her children in Seymour, she was actively involved in many community organizations and saw firsthand how important it is to reach out and help others.

-I now volunteer with several local food pantries that address food insecurity and am excited to be part of Seymour Food 2 Kids, supporting its mission of kids helping kids.
-I’ve had the joy of watching Mackenzie’s idea grow into a nonprofit that now provides weekend meals for 40 children in Seymour Public Schools, and I’m proud to support everything Seymour Food 2 Kids stands for.
+Jolene now volunteers with several local food pantries that address food insecurity and is excited to be part of Seymour Food 2 Kids, supporting its mission of kids helping kids.
+Jolene has had the joy of watching Mackenzie’s idea grow into a thriving nonprofit and is proud to support everything Seymour Food 2 Kids stands for.

 Jessica Nunez- Communications Chair (jessica@seymourfood2kids.org)

-I was first drawn to Seymour by the convenience of working at Griffin Health in Derby, but over time I’ve built deep roots here and am proud to call it home while raising my family.
-A personal development podcast encouraged me to connect with people making a difference locally, and when Shannon sent me a serendipitous text inviting me to join this new program, it felt like divine intervention—a perfect alignment of purpose and opportunity.
+Jessica was first drawn to Seymour by the convenience of working at Griffin Health in Derby, but over time she has built deep roots here and is proud to call it home while raising her family.
+A personal development podcast encouraged her to connect with people making a difference locally, and when Shannon sent her a serendipitous text inviting her to join this new program, it felt like divine intervention – a perfect alignment of purpose and opportunity.

-As a parent of three daughters who are proud Bungay Bees, being part of this project from the ground up is exciting not just for me, but for our whole family.
+As a parent of three daughters, being part of this project from the ground up is exciting not just for her, but for her whole family.

 Melissa Doty- Board Member (melissa@seymourfood2kids.org)

-I have lived and raised my family in Seymour, a community I truly love.
-My daughter Genevieve, along with my stepdaughters Aliyah and Kyleigh, are growing up here, and I feel blessed to call this town home.
-I’ve been active in the PTA since 2019 and now serve as Vice President and Secretary, which has given me the chance to connect with many wonderful families.
-After many years in childcare, I now work as a Referrals Specialist at St. Mary’s Hospital and feel grateful to be part of such a caring community.
+Melissa has lived and raised her family in Seymour, a community she truly loves.
+Her daughter Genevieve, along with her stepdaughters Aliyah and Kyleigh, are growing up here, and she feels blessed to call this town home.
+Melissa has been active in the PTA since 2019 and now serves as Vice President and Secretary, which has given her the chance to connect with many wonderful families.
+After many years in childcare, Melissa now works as a Referrals Specialist at St. Mary’s Hospital and feels grateful to be part of such a caring community.

-When Shannon shared her vision for Seymour Food 2 Kids, I knew I wanted to be part of it.
-Having faced challenges myself, I understand what struggling families go through and want them to know they are not alone.
-I am proud to support this mission and grateful to all who have donated—your generosity has already helped so many children and families, and together we will continue to make a difference.
+When Shannon shared her vision for Seymour Food 2 Kids, Melissa knew she wanted to be part of it.
+Having faced challenges herself, she understands what struggling families go through and want them to know they are not alone.
+Melissa is proud to support this mission and grateful to all who have donated – your generosity has already helped so many children and families, and together we will continue to make a difference.